 - Closed Burger Chains in South Florida

-- Iconic Restaurant Chains Left With 1 Location
+- Iconic Restaurant Chains Left with 1 Location Open

-- ShowBiz Pizza, Rock Afire Explosion & Chuck E Cheese
+- ShowBiz Pizza, Rock-afire Explosion & Chuck E Cheese Saga

 - Whataburger in Florida & its History

 - Wuv’s Hamburgers, a Late Great Burger Chain

 Dinner at the Burger Museum